GUIDANCE FOR ACCE STUDENTS APPLYING FOR ACCE DTP PLACEMENT SUPPORT

 PAYMENTS AND CLAIMS

-All the costs during the period of placement will need to be reimbursed/claimed back on an Expenses claim form for non-staff at the University of Sheffield, and you need to provide all original expenses receipts/invoices during the period of placement.
-Please contact ACCE DTP manager for more details (email@example.com).
+All costs during the period of placement will need to be reimbursed/claimed back on an Expenses claim form for non-staff at the University of Sheffield, and you need to provide all original expenses receipts/invoices during the period of placement.
+Please contact firstname.lastname@example.org for more details.

 WHO CAN I DO PLACEMENTS WITH?

-You can do a placement with a range of public research organisations (non-academic), NGOs, small-medium enterprises and other private organisations, charities, trusts, local councils, companies etc. Universities are not eligible as Placement providers.
+You can do a placement with a range of public research organisations (non-academic), NGOs, small-medium enterprises and other private organisations, charities, trusts, local councils, companies etc. Universities can be eligible as placement providers, as long as the project undertaken does not contribute directly to your PhD work.

 When you think about which organisations to approach, you should consider: